How will I feel after Breast Augmentation Surgery?

 Can I have them removed at a later stage if required & if so what are the consequences?

 Yes.
-Implants are easy to remove, even under a local anaesthetic should it be required.
+Implants are usually easy to remove, even under a local anaesthetic in some situations should it be required.
 The breasts will, of course, be empty, devoid of fullness, and the skin will be loose, usually with some wrinkles and sagging.
-The difference is profound as there will be age related changes that will have occurred and much less native breast tissue.
-Some patients choose to have a mastopexy at the time of removal to reposition the nipple better and remove some of the sags.
+The difference is profound as if they have been in for many years there will be age related changes that will have occurred and much less native breast tissue.
+Some patients choose to have a mastopexy at the time of removal to reposition the nipple better and remove some of the sag.